allthingslinux/code-of-conduct/README.md

 ### 1.3.
 Controversial, Sensitive and Unfit Topics
 Members are free to express themselves and offer constructive criticism and input.
 We celebrate and encourage our diverse perspectives, backgrounds, and opinions.
 However, this community upholds a model of responsible communication.
 While we encourage discussions, we urge members to refrain from initiating sensitive and/or controversial topics that might trigger conflict, perpetuate hatred, or incite violence.

 Avoid offering or seeking professional advice, including but not limited to medical, legal, therapeutic, religious, or financial matters.

 Do not share media or messages depicting harmful or offensive language and/or content.

 Controversial topics are defined as subjects that commonly spark debate and conflict.
 These include, but are not limited to:
-* Politics (such as government policy, political figures, party ideologies)
+* Politics
 * Religious belief systems and practices
 * Ongoing global conflicts and war
-* Historical atrocities and practices (such as Nazism, terrorism, genocide, slavery, etc.)
+* Sensitive historical topics

 Sensitive topics are defined as subjects that commonly trigger, distress, or in some way disturb others.
 These include, but are not limited to:
 * Excessive emotional oversharing (commonly known as traumadumping)
 * Common phobia-incuding content without spoiler & warning